imranmukhtar6/Pro-Tips-for-Ethereum-Wallet-Management/safe-computing/computing-tips.md

 - If you want to transfer data or software to one of your secure SD cards, please follow the instructions in "Safer Data Transfer Between Secure and Insecure SD Cards Offline".

 ### Footnotes
 Should this page be merged with "Building Your Offline Air-Gapped Computer"?
-And if so, should we rearrange the TOC so that we have a section focused entirely on setting up and running 'offline air-gapped computers'?